Azure/azure-sdk/_posts/2020-06-30-devops-notifications.md

 The `pipelineId` field gives the Azure DevOps pipeline ID and the `purpose` can either be `ParentNotificationTeam` or `SynchronizedNotificationTeam`.

-We use two teams because some interested parties (like project leads or engineering systems administrators) may want to know when pipeline executions fail.
+We use two teams because some interested parties (like project leads or Engineering Systems administrators) may want to know when pipeline executions fail.
 The Parent Notification Team allows us to manually add these parties.
 The Synchronized Notification team gets the code owners.

 ```text
 ----------------------------------------